michael-bowen-sc/terraform-provider-pks/README.md

 Terraform Provider
 ==================

-It's a Terraform provider for PKS.
-At the moment the only completed resource is the `pks_cluster` resource for creating clusters.
+It's a Terraform provider for TKGI.
+At the moment the only completed resource is the `tkgi_cluster` resource for creating clusters.

 Note that this is not an officially supported provider.
-Nor does the PKS HTTP API offer any direct guarantees to maintaining compatibility over upgrades.
+Nor does the TKGI HTTP API offer any direct guarantees to maintaining compatibility over upgrades.
 However, if you encounter any issues you are welcome to raise an issue on this repo.

 - Website: https://www.terraform.io